ryanjohns/passmaster/README.md

 This project is tested to run on ruby 2.1.4 so you should have that version installed before starting.
 Using [RVM](https://rvm.io/) is highly recommended and .ruby-version and .ruby-gemset files are in the project root for keeping your gems organized.
-You will also need a variant of MySQL 5.5.
+You will also need a variant of PostgreSQL 9.2+.

  * Fork and clone the repository
  * Create and modify env.local.yml (`cp config/env.yml config/env.local.yml`)